 Commonly associated with fasting, fox nuts are popular as ‘Makhana’.
 Used for centuries as a snack food, fox nuts have myriad benefits.
 Such is their beneficial properties that the Chinese use as a medicine.
 Fox nuts help to strengthen the spleen and kidneys.
 Almonds, walnuts, cashews and other dry fruits pale in comparison to fox nuts when it comes to nutritional value.
 Indian cuisine makes ample use of these.
 They can be had roasted with a sprinkling of spices and condiments to provide a tasty treat.
 Take a look at some of their benefits.

 Nutritional value of Makhana:

-Superfood makhana are rich in proteins and fibre and low in fat.
+Superfood makhana is rich in proteins and fibre and low in fat.
 100 grams of makhana gives around 347 calories of energy.

 There are around 9.7 grams of proteins and 14.5 grams of fibre in makhana.
 Makhanas are a very good source of calcium.

-They also contain magnesium, potassium and phosphorus in good amount.
-Few vitamins in less quantity are also present in makhana.
+They also contain magnesium, potassium and phosphorus in a good amount.
+A few vitamins in less quantity are also present in makhana.

 Health Benefits of Makhana (Fox Nuts) Are: